Engagement party: Modern times

 In modern times, an engagement party may celebrate a previously publicized engagement.
 It is a party like any other, except that usually toasts or speeches are made to announce the upcoming wedding.
 While it varies, an engagement party takes place at the beginning of the process of planning a wedding.
 It is often thrown at the couple's home or at the home of a close friend or relative of the couple, or at the couple's church hall.
 Gifts are never obligatory, and if one is brought, it should be small and less expensive than a typical wedding gift.

 A Christian betrothal ceremony, which is often followed with an engagement party, is normative in certain parts of the world, as with the Christians of India and Pakistan.

-In the United States, engagement parties are currently a more common practice in the Northeast.
-In most other parts of the country relatively few couples have them.
-Unlike publishing the banns of marriage, an engagement party has never been required.

 In Africa, what is now known as an engagement party may in fact be the last remnant of the traditional, pre-colonial marriage ceremony itself.
 Such is the case with the Yoruba people and their bride-price rites and the Nguni people and their lobola practices.